Code-Maven/wis-python-course-2025-10/SYLLABUS.md

 ## Course objectives:

-* To provide a foundation to softwre development in Python.
+* To provide a foundation to software development in Python.
 * To be able to write programs in Python manually and using AI.
 * To be able to use the rich set of 3rd-party Python libraries.

 ## Course format:

 * 10 lectures of 4 academic hours each.
-* Extra video recordings to wathc.
+* Extra video recordings to watch.
 * Assignments
 * Project (or maybe projects)